ISasiain/De_novo_assembly/README.md

 De novo assembly consists of the construction of a genome based only on the reads obtained in the sequencing, i.e. without a refernce genome.
 Several bioinformatic software have been created to perform this task, but their procedure, and therefore, output is different.
 The aim of this work is to analyse the difference in the performace of three de novo assemblers, Hifiasm (v0.18.7), Canu (v5.4.5) and Flye (v2.9.1) analysing the quality of the assembles of a *Saccharomyces cerevisiae* genome using Quast (v5.0,2) and BUSCO (v5.4.4).

+* The data analysed is available in the following link: [SRR13577846](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR13577846&display=metadata)

+* The reference genome used for the quality check is available in the following link: [Saccharomyces cerevisiae](https://www.ncbi.nlm.nih.gov/genome/?term=Saccharomyces+cerevisiae)

 ## PROCEDURE

 1. Create conda environments for the workflow and install the required software.